raspberrypilearning/teachers-guide/remote.md

 exit 0
 ```

-- To exit nano type `ctrl+x`.
-Hit `Y` to confirm the save and exit.
+- To exit nano, type `Ctrl+X`.
+Press `Y` to confirm the save and exit.

-- Now you need to make the file executable
+- Now you need to make the file executable:

 ``` bash
 chmod 755 vncboot